 - Individual action planning, personal action planning and goal setting -- The drawing up of individual action plans will be carried out during the initial assessment session and then reviewed at regular intervals to gauge whether goals have been met.
-An action plan can include personal objectives, priorities and reflections on progress
+An action plan can include personal objectives, priorities and reflections on progress.

 - Learning Outcomes -- Each courses offered through the Gottschall Access Program will have designated Learning Outcomes.
-Students will be accessed on assignments, which may be tailored for varying learning styles; projects; as well as class participation and team collaboration.
+Students will be assessed on assignments, which may be tailored for varying learning styles; projects; as well as class participation and team collaboration.

 - Diary or personal journal – Students will be encouraged to write about progress towards soft outcomes.
 Issues of confidentiality will be considered.
 Writing exercises will be accommodated based on the student’s skills and abilities – this may include use of specific writing apps.

 - Recorded observations of group or individual activities -- There will be in place comprehensive documentation systems that will allow for the recording of additional anecdotal evidence of outcomes achieved and progress made.